CaucherWang/Steiner-hardness/README.md

 This hardness measure is what we proposed as $Steiner$-hardness in our paper.
 You can also build *unbiased workloads* for your dataset to stress-test your indexes.

+## Get the unbiased workloads

+We've prepared several unbiased workloads for common public ANN datasets.
+They can be directly downloaded from folder `workloads/`.

 ## Prerequisites